-A comprehensive qualification, the PPL syllabus includes both practical flight training and ground based study
+A comprehensive qualification, the PPL syllabus includes both practical flight training and ground based theoretical study.

 The EASA (European Aviation Safety Agency) Licence is valid throughout the UK and Europe and is usually acceptable worldwide subject to individual national requirements.

-You must be a minimum of 17 years old to obtain your licence (you may start training from the age of 14 and solo at 16) and you must hold a Class 2 medical certificate prior to flying solo.
+You can learn to fly from the age of 14 years.
+There are a few milestones to consider: Firstly you must be a minimum of 17 years old to obtain your licence (you may start building hours towards your licence from the age of 14 and complete your first solo at 16).
+Prior to your fist solo flight you must also hold a Class 2 medical certificate prior to flying solo.

-You can obtain this certificate by attending a brief medical examination with an Aero Medical Examiner (AME); we will tell you how to arrange this when you start your course.
+You can obtain this certificate by attending a brief medical examination with an Aero Medical Examiner (AME); we will be happy to advise on how to arrange this when you commence your PPL training.

-If you haven’t flown before, the Civil Aviation Authority (CAA) requires you to spend a minimum of 45 hours in the air before you can take your Final Skills Test, which is the aircraft equivalent of a driving test.
+If you haven’t flown before, the Civil Aviation Authority (CAA) requires that you spend a minimum of 45 hours in the air before you can take your final Skills Test, which is the aircraft equivalent of a driving test.

-As part of your PPL Exams (Private Pilot’s Licence) you will complete both Flight Tests & Ground Exams.
-We have both Flight and Ground examiners in house, which means we can offer a full and independent examination service to both Cambridge Aero Club members and non-members alike.
+As part of your PPL Exams (Private Pilot’s Licence) you will complete both flight tests & ground exams.
+We have both Flight and Ground examiners, which means we can offer a full and independent examination service to both Cambridge Aero Club members and non-members alike.

 Multiple choice exams in 9 subjects: